 Isla Taboga is self-sufficient when it comes to electricity.
 It has its own generator, which, despite being an ear and eyesore, provides solid and dependable electricity supply.

-A police station, fire department, Banco Nacional ATM (although no local bank branches), and a new and well-equipped hospital that’s regularly visited by dentists are also on the island.
+A fire department, Banco Nacional ATM (although no local bank branches), and a new and well-equipped clinic that’s regularly visited by dentists are also on the island.

 Taboga even has its own desalinization plant.
 Developed by government bodies CONADES and IDAAN, it produces some 250,000 gallons of potable water daily and has significantly improved the quality of life for Taboganos.
 Desalinization is an expensive process, though.
 The water the plant produces is strictly for human consumption and the water that comes out of taps is salt water.